WordOfLifeMN/podcast/README.md

 # Word of Life Podcast Factory

+## Status
+This repo is archived because the Google authentication is not working in Java any more.
+At the time of writing, even Google's sample code won't authenticate correctly, so I'm moving this project to GoLang

 Utility to construct and update the podcast rss file from the weekly message log for Word of Life Ministries of Minnesota.

 ## Install